bank-vaults/bank-vaults/docs/hsm/README.md

 ## NitroKey HSM

-[Nitrokey HSM](https://www.nitrokey.com/) is a an USB HSM device.
+[Nitrokey HSM](https://www.nitrokey.com/) is a USB HSM device.
 We are using NitroKey to develop HSM support for Bank-Vaults.
-The follwing steps are needed to mount it into Kubernetes.
+The following steps are needed to mount it into Kubernetes.

 ```bash
 # You need to the Oracle VM VirtualBox Extension Pack for USB 2.0 support, make sure it is installed